nitin42/React-Web-AR/docs/introduction.md

 > Given below is an abstract from a document which you can find [here](http://www.vtt.fi/inf/pdf/science/2012/S3.pdf).

 Augmented Reality combines real world and digital data or you can say that it combines the field of computer vision and computer graphics.
 Explaining further, computer vision applies to marker detection, tracking the position of the marker and motion detection whereas computer graphics applies to the photometric registration (matching the appearance of 3D objects in virtual environment to the actual environment) and interactive animations.
-Its all about enhancing the user perception!
+Its all about enhancing the user perception.

 ## Architecture